jamis/taleswapper/README.md

 # TALESWAPPER

+See the app in action!
+Check it out at https://taleswapper.org

 This is a web app for story creators---and solo roleplayers specifically---to interact with readers in a new way.
 The flow looks something like this:

 1. A creator plays their RPG (solo or otherwise), and takes notes from the session.